ajam/tarbell-big-read-template/README.md

 `byline_position` | `top` or `bottom` | specifies whether you want the byline at the top of the piece or the bottom of the page
 `_notes` | `text` | Anything you want.
 Isn't being used.

+### Publishing a Tarbell project

+1. Run `tarbell generate _output`.
+This will generate the files you will upload to your server in a folder called _output in your project folder.
+2. Deploy your `_output` files the way your news organization normally does.
+You can also use the built-in `tarbell publish <target>` command in Tarbell to move your files onto your staging and production servers.

+## Creating multiple pages

+1. Rename `_story2.html` to `story2.html` or a better, more SEO-friendly name.
+2. Duplicate the following sheets in your spreadsheet and rename them all with the same suffix: `header`, `content`, `right_rail`, `images`, `bylines` (e.g. `header` to `header2`)
+3. For each additional page (like `story2.html`), do the following:
+    - In `story2.html`, change `header2`, `bylines2`, `content2`, `images2` and `right_rail2` so they match your Google Spreadsheet sheet names that you chose in step 2.
+4. Repeat for any additional pages you may need.

+## Breaking down the template files